FTSmartAudit: A Knowledge Distillation-Enhanced Framework for Automated Smart Contract Auditing Using Fine-Tuned LLMs: Conclusion

 \section{Conclusion}

-In this paper, we introduced FTSmartAudit, a framework designed to specialize LLMs for the task of smart contract auditing.
+In this paper, we introduced HKT-SmartAudit, a framework designed to specialize LLMs for the task of smart contract auditing.
 Our framework integrates four stages of creating specialized models, including data preparation, training process, evaluation, and continuous learning.
 We showcased the potential and effectiveness of fine-tuning LLMs to achieve high performance in detecting vulnerabilities in smart contracts.
-Fine-tuned models, especially FTAudit-Llama3-8b, exhibit excellent performance in detecting specific types of vulnerabilities, particularly those that are grammar-related or boundary-related.
+Fine-tuned models, especially HKT-DeepSeek-r1-Llama3, exhibit excellent performance in detecting specific types of vulnerabilities, particularly those that are grammar-related or boundary-related.
 Additionally, we demonstrated that LLMs can be trained to detect complex logic vulnerabilities traditionally identified by human auditors.
-The quality of the fine-tuning dataset is crucial, as small models, trained on high-quality datasets, can achieve and even surpass the performance of large commercial models.
+The quality of the fine-tuning dataset is crucial, as small models, trained on high-quality datasets, can achieve and even surpass the performance of large advanced models.

-In conclusion, FTSmartAudit demonstrates the potential of fine-tuned LLMs to significantly enhance the security and reliability of smart contracts, providing a strong foundation for their practical application in real-world scenarios.
+In conclusion, HKT-SmartAudit demonstrates the potential of fine-tuned LLMs to significantly enhance the security and reliability of smart contracts, providing a strong foundation for their practical application in real-world scenarios.
 Our future work will focus on addressing these limitations by enhancing the models' ability to handle complex vulnerabilities and lowering false positives.
 Additionally, continuous updates and retraining will be necessary to adapt to the dynamic and evolving nature of smart contract development.
 Moreover, we find that LLMs can not only replace the work of human auditors in identifying security issues but also operate other tools to perform complex attacks on blockchain or smart contracts.
 Furthermore, LLMs have the potential to fix vulnerable contracts and upgrade them to secure versions.